Omagh bombing: Explosion and aftermath

 BBC News said that survivors described scenes of "utter carnage," with the dead and dying "strewn across the street and other victims screaming for help".
 The injured were initially taken to two local hospitals, the Tyrone County Hospital and the Erne Hospital.
 A local leisure centre was set up as a casualty field centre, and the British Army's Lisanelly Barracks served as a makeshift morgue.
 According to the Conflict Archive on the Internet, rescue workers likened the scene to "battlefield conditions".
-Tyrone County Hospital became overwhelmed, and appealed for local doctors to come in to help.
+Tyrone County Hospital became overwhelmed and appealed for local doctors to come in to help.

 Because of the stretched emergency services, buses, cars and helicopters were used to take the victims to other hospitals in Northern Ireland, including the Royal Victoria Hospital in Belfast and Altnagelvin Hospital in Derry.
 A Tyrone County Hospital spokesman stated that they treated 108 casualties, 44 of whom had to be transferred to other hospitals.
 Paul McCormick of the Northern Ireland Ambulance Service said, "The injuries are horrific, from amputees, to severe head injuries to serious burns, and among them are women and children."
 The morning after the bombing, a man was killed when his car collided with an ambulance ferrying bomb victims to hospitals in Belfast.

+Omagh Leisure Centre was used as a base for relatives and friends of the victims.
+There they could receive news updates.